Priyasvasan-github/api-automation-challenge/README.md

 # Testing Framework

 I have used BDD Test Automation framework Using SerenityBDD and Rest Assured.
-This serenity BDD is a library which uses Cucumber and selenium for its development.
+Serenity BDD is a library which uses Cucumber and rest-assured for its API test development.
+There are several alternatives(like karate DSL, Chakram, postman scripts .. etc ) options out in the market but below are reason to use Serenity

-Reasons for choosing this framework:
+### Reasons for choosing Serenity framework:

 		1) Easily maintainable automated acceptance criteria
+		2) Compatiable with several opensource tools also built on famous libraries like selenium, cucumber and rest-assured
+		3) Storage of data in runtime for easy access
-		2) Living documentation of test results
+		4) Living documentation of test results
-		3) Opensource tool with huge support Online
+		5) Opensource tool with huge support Online

 # Testing Coverage